 The study, lead by Associate Professor Neil Clarke at the School of Life Sciences at Coventry University lends its support to several other investigations which have showed similar results, though typically only assessing men’s performance.

-A Spanish lab gave a group of amateurs a combo of caffeine and carbohydrate gel and has found they rode significantly better than others who had smaller doses or none at all.
-The big hit of caffeine gave them staying power.
+A 2014 study carried out in a Spanish lab gave a group of amateurs a combo of caffeine and carbohydrate gel and found they rode significantly better than others who had smaller doses or none at all.

-The result tallies with another study, published last year by Birmingham University scientists, where 0.5mg per kilo of body weight was enough caffeine to give riders an advantage in a 45 minute time trial.
+A Birmingham University study opted for a middle ground, showing that 5mg per kilo of body weight was enough caffeine to give riders an advantage in a 45 minute time trial.

 So, if you know your body weight, just multiply it roughly by 0.6 to see how much caffeine is going to help you an hour down the road.
 If you’re a lightweight, you’ll need about 35mg.
 Heavyweights may need up to 60mg.

-The trouble is, while caffeine drinks are often labelled with their caffeine quantites, coffee isn’t.
+The trouble is, while caffeine drinks are often labelled with their caffeine quantities, coffee isn’t.
 It varies from brand to brand and even within the same chain of coffee shops.